Riadh233/ThoughtBox/README.md

    * Data storage

    ## Architecture
-   * The architecture used to create this app is Model-View-Viewmodel, it seperated the app into Data layer/Domain/Ui Layer resulting in a readable,robust code.
-It also leverages the power of some android jetpack libraries (Navigation, Coroutines, AlarmManager, Hilt, Lifecycle, Room).
+   * The architecture used to create this app is Clean Architecture with Model-View-Viewmodel design pattern, it seperated the app into Data layer/Domain/Ui Layer resulting in a readable,robust code.
+It also leverages the power of some android jetpack libraries (Navigation, Coroutines, AlarmManager, Lifecycle, Room).